stephnna/leaderboard/README.md

 ## Getting Started

-The goal of this project is to:
-In this project I setup up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+The goal of this project is to: setup up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
 I developed a first working version of the app following a wireframe, but without styling.
 I consumed the Leaderboard API using JavaScript async and await and added some styling.

 ## Authors
 👤 Ezea Stephen Nnabuike